GSA-TTS/identity-handbook/_articles/appdev-secrets-configuration.md

 * In deployed environments, this file is downloaded from S3 when activating or deploying an instance (see [`deploy/activate`][deploy-activate] and the [`activate.rb`][download-from-s3]).

-**Changing configuration for a deployed application [requires a passenger restart][passenger-restart]**, since this merge step only happens at activation.

 The S3 buckets that contain secrets are versioned, so we can recover old versions if needed.